High-density solids pump: Operating features

 The single-cylinder pump is suitable for bulk materials with an awkward coarse composition - for example wood chips, organic waste, hazardous waste, or shredded paper.
 If such unsaturated material is to be conveyed over large distances, one possible approach is the hybrid feed system.
 Here compressed air is injected into the delivery line.
 It presses the plug of material into the pipe.
 As the compressed air expands the material being conveyed is loosened and separated.
 As distance increases from the air injection point, what was initially a series of plugs gradually turns into a continuous airborne stream.
-The amount of air required and the appropriate pipe diameter depend on the type and quantity of matter being conveyed.
+The amount of air required, and the appropriate pipe diameter depend on the type and quantity of matter being conveyed.

-Type: Single-cylinder piston pump with an off-center three way rotary gate valve
+Type: Single-cylinder piston pump with an off-center three-way rotary gate valve

-The said type of gate valve is having a rotating member inside a rotating valve chamber wherein the center of the valve chamber is off-set with the center line of the pumping cylinder and the pumping cylinder and the delivery pipe are on the same axis.
-Further the value of the off-set decides the thickness of the rotating member's sealing portion as it is provided a cut section equivalent to the diameter of the pumping cylinder.
+The said type of gate valve is having a rotating member inside a rotating valve chamber wherein the center of the valve chamber is offset with the center line of the pumping cylinder and the pumping cylinder, and the delivery pipe are on the same axis.
+Further the value of the offset decides the thickness of the rotating member's sealing portion as it is provided a cut section equivalent to the diameter of the pumping cylinder.
 This invention eliminates the through hole design of the rotary valve and also introduces a replaceable cutting edge for the rotating member.
 Further this valve ensures that it displaces minimum concrete during its operation and ensures elimination of dead zones.
 Further the symmetrical design of the rotating member & the valve chamber allow the end user to repair the valve by using conventional means of machining such as a normal lathe machine.
 This impossible with S-tube valve or rock valve.
 This valve has been invented by Amit and Anand Gokhale.